haydal810/Milestone-Project-3/README.md

 #### As a new User to the web application, I want to be able to understand how to navigate around the web application.

-NEED TO FINISH THIS OFF ON MONDAY!
+Upon landing on the home page, the user is greeted with a jumbotron welcome text, imediately followed below by the subject of the application: The Data Table.
+The user doesn't have to go searching for it, as it's right there.
+Navigation comes from the Navigation Bar at the top of the page.
+The Logo, when clicked, will redirect the user back to the home page.
+The rest of the Nav Bar items are positioned on the right hand side.
+They visually tell the user exactly what they can do.
+Each item, when clicked, redirects the user to a seperate page where the desired action can occur.

 #### As a new User to the web application, I want to be able to add additional information to the river database...

-Info HERE

-#### As a new User to the web application, I want to be able to review a particular river on the river database...

-Info HERE
+Under "Add a new River" on the Nav Bar, the user will be redirected to a new page where the user can add a new document to the collection in the database.

-#### As a new User to the web application, I want to be able to review a particular river on the river database...
+#### As a new User to the web application, I want to be able to update a particular river's information if I believe it to be inaccurate, incorrect or outdated.

-Info HERE
+On the data-table displayed on the home page, there is a blue button in the first row.
+As explained on the welcome message on the top of the home page, when this button is clicked for that particular river, the user is redirected to a new page, where a pre-polulated form is, and the user can edit and make changes to this river record.
+At this point, there is also an option to delete the document entirely from the collection, in the form of a red button at the bottom of the form.

-#### As a new User to the web application, I want to be able to review a particular river on the river database...
+#### As a new User to the web application, I want to leave a review about a particular river, which is both informative and allows me to broadcast my own opinion.

-Info HERE
+"Review a River" is an item on the Nav Bar.
+Once clicked, the user is brought to a new page, where, via a form, they can leave a review about a particular river in the database.
+Once the review is submitted, the user can view what they have posted to the database on the "Read Reviews" page.
+Other users can also view this page, providing insight and knowledge from other users.

 ## Deployment